How your diet can improve your mental health

 Diet and mental health

 Our gut health and our mental health are connected through the gut-brain axis.
-There are trillions of microbes in our gut (the gut microbiome) and most of the microbes help promote overall health such as our immune system, digestion and reducing chronic inflammation.
-Gut bacteria help to produce neurotransmitters such as serotonin, dopamine and GABA, which all play an important role in our mood.
+There are trillions of microbes in our gut ('the gut microbiome') and most of the microbes help promote overall health such as our immune system, digestion and reducing chronic inflammation.
+Gut bacteria help to produce neurotransmitters such as serotonin, dopamine and GABA, which all play a vital role in our mood, ability to think clearly and our mental health via the gut-brain axis.

 - Serotonin is associated with regulation of mood and helping memory.